ev2900/OpenSearch_CloudWatch_Alarms/README.md

 | ThreadpoolWriteRejected        | Maximum   | 60              | GreaterThanOrEqualToThreshold | 1         | 1                 |
 | ThreadpoolSearchRejected       | Maximum   | 60              | GreaterThanOrEqualToThreshold | 1         | 1                 |
 | Nodes                          | Minimum   | 86400           | LessThanThreshold             | 1         | 1                 |

+## Planned Improvements  for this Repository
+1. Add metrics for codinator nodes
+2. Create a Teraform deployment of these metrics and alarms
+3. Add metrics for IOPS Throttles - this can help determine when to add provisioned IOPS to EBS volumes